wg-osr/walkerga.github.io/class/sp_athach.md

 - <ins>A Seed</ins>.
 The plant has fully grown.
 - <ins>A Ration</ins>.
 2 HD of local beasts or a swarm of local vermins were attracted to the location.
 You can give them a 3 word command which they will follow to the best of their ability and without taking reckless risks.
 - <ins>Gems</ins>.
 Most of the area has collapsed.
-- <ins>A Weapon</ins>.
-3/4 chances to have rusted away.
-Those who dont become coated in [cold iron](https://saltygoo.github.io/2020/11/10/extra-rules/#rare-metals).
+- <ins>A Weapon and a Fruit</ins>.
+3/4 chances to have rusted/rotten away.
+Those who dont fuse, becoming [cold iron](https://saltygoo.github.io/2020/11/10/extra-rules/#rare-metals) fruits, which can be then thrown or attached on a stick or chain to make maces or flails.

 ## Not a Baby
 You are now large, at least 10' tall and nearly as wide.
 You cant squeeze in tight spaces but your inventory size is doubled.
 You have advantage on combat maneuvres and can carry two handed weapons in one hand.